 Checking Node.js version

 Ghost CMS needs Node.js to function properly.
 At the time of writing, the recommended node version was 18; refer to the official website to see the recommended node version.
-Execute the following command to see the version of node installed on your server.

 node -v

-indicates the major version number of the software.
-The major version number reflects the level of compatibility and functionality of the software.
+In the above screenshot, the first number in v18.18.0 indicates the major version number of the software.
+The major version number reflects the software’s level of compatibility and functionality.
 The other numbers after the dot (.) are minor version numbers or patch numbers.
 They do not affect the compatibility or functionality of the software as much as the major version number.
 Therefore, they can be ignored if you are only interested in the major version number.

 Installing Ghost CMS

-After installing Ghost-CLI, you can run the following command to start the Ghost CMS installation.
+After installing Ghost-CLI, you can run the following command to start the Ghost CMS installation:

 ghost install

-error at a later stage in the installation.
-When asked, “Do you wish to set up Systemd”, please enter “Y”, and when prompted, “Do you wish to start Ghost”, enter “Y” again.
+When asked, “Do you wish to set up Systemd?” please enter “Y”, and when prompted, “Do you wish to start Ghost”, enter “Y” again.

 If you follow the instructions correctly you will get a message that the installation was successful.
 However, when you visit your site you will see a 404 error message.
 This is because we skipped the Nginx setup during installation.
 We can configure this manually to fix it.